Research Projects

 Duc Bui, Brian Tang, Kang G. Shin

 A case study analyzing the reliability of opt-out choices provided by online trackers.
-We developed OptOutCheck, an automated framework that detects inconsistencies between trackers’ stated opt-out policies and their actual data collection practices.
-I contributed to the data collection and evaluation of 2.9k trackers.
-We found violations of privacy policies and opt-outs, underscoring the need to improve auditing of online trackers.
+We developed OptOutCheck to detect inconsistencies between trackers’ stated opt-out policies and their actual data collection practices.
+Contribution: data collection and evaluation of 2.9k trackers.

 Fairness Properties of Face Recognition and Obfuscation Systems